HomeBrooklyn Market Report

 Takeaway for Brooklyn Sellers

-Brooklyn's peak closing months are Jul and Aug.
-Since the typical sale takes about 3 months from listing to closing, you should be listing approximately 3 months before these peak windows — that means aiming for Apr and May.
+Closing volume in Brooklyn peaks in July and August.
+Since the typical sale takes 3 months from listing to closing, you should be listing approximately 3 months before these peak windows — typically in April and May — to hit the optimal closing window.

 28%